 STARS AND BARS

-Confederate Madness Then and Now
+On Confederate Memorial Day, Remembering The Madness Then and Now

 A British consul witnessed the cynical process that plunged the United States into civil war in the 1860s.
 His observations can teach us a lot today.

 This essay was first posted in July 2015

 The debate this last month about Confederate symbols—and about the whole damned history of the Confederacy, if truth be known—has raised questions that need to be asked, and not only about the Civil War: How do you honor brave men and women who fought to defend an evil institution?
 How do you dignify the memory of those who were killed, and who killed, in a war without a legitimate cause?
 Should they be honored at all?
 And if so, how?